 In more recent years independent women have bought eternity-style rings (as well as cocktail rings) for themselves to wear on the right hand - hence the phrase 'right-hand ring'.

 FULL OR HALF ETERNITY RING?

-A 'full eternity' ring signifies a continuous row of gemstones around the entire circumference.
-A 'half eternity' ring features the gemstones across the face - or top - of the band only, usually covering between 30% and 50% of the circumference.
+A half eternity ring features the gemstones across the upper arc of the band only, usually covering between 20% and 60% of the overall ring circumference.

 THINGS TO CONSIDER BEFORE YOU BUY

 If the eternity ring is to be worn next to the engagement ring it is important to consider how well it will nestle in.

 For example a wide engagement ring with a generous halo may require a narrower eternity ring or perhaps a shaped or "cutaway" style which is designed to accomodate this.

 Some ladies also prefer the smooth and slightly less obtrusive feel of the half eternity ring inside the grip of the hand, although this is only relevant in the case of a particularly heavy carat weight creation.
 One should also consider the setting of the gemstones.

 For those with very active lives a ring with high profile claw set diamonds will be more exposed to impacts than channel or rub over set.

 It is also worth pointing out that resizing a full eternity ring is a lot more challenging once made than a half eternity ring - so it is crucial to check your size carefully before you buy.